informatics-isi-edu/deriva-py/docs/deriva-download-cli.md

 <a name="download"></a>
 ### `download`
 This `output_format` processor performs multiple actions.
 First, it issues a `json-stream` catalog query against the specified `query_path`, in order to generate a _file download manifest_ file named `download-manifest.json`.
-This manifest is simply a set of rows which MUST contain at least one field, `url`, MAY contain a field named "filename", and MAY contain other abritrary fields.
+This manifest is simply a set of rows which MUST contain at least one field named `url`, and MAY contain a field named `filename`, and MAY contain other abritrary fields.
 If the `filename` field is present, it will be appended to the final (calculated) `output_path`, otherwise the application will perform a _HEAD_ HTTP request against the `url` for the `Content-Disposition` of the referenced file asset.
-If this query fails to determine the filename, the application falls back to using the final name component of the `url` field after the last `/` character.
+If this query fails to determine the filename, the application falls back to using the final string component of the `url` field after the last `/` character.

 If other fields are present, they are available for variable substitution in other parameters that support interpolation, e.g., `output_path`.

-After the manifest is generated, the application attempts to download the files referenced in each `url` field to the local filesystem, storing them at the base relative path specified by `output_path`.
+After the _file download manifest_ is generated, the application attempts to download the files referenced in each `url` field to the local filesystem, storing them at the base relative path specified by `output_path`.

 For example, the following configuration stanza:
 ```json